 - Would you be able to add the pages to all relevant modules and for all relevant target groups?

 - Will the 'average' end user feel acknowledged and will they recognise themselves in the pages?
-We know it can't be perfect for everyone, but he goal is to speak to most of our users.
+We know it can't be perfect for everyone, but he goal is resonate with most of our users.

-When you've done your check and your pages are ready to go, make sure to commit and release them!
+When you've done your check and your pages are ready to go, make sure to commit, release and publish them.

 6. Add the reusable pages to a module

 Step 1: go to the edit mode of the specific module.
 Once you've found the place you want to add the reusable page to, choose the reusable pages icon.

 Step 2: On the right side of the screen, you can select the reusable page you want to add.
 You can use the search bar to search for a specific title or ID.
-If you've found the pages you're looking for, add them by choosing 'insert into chapter'.
+If you've found the pages you're looking for, add them by choosing 'insert'.

 Step 3: After you've inserted the pages into the module, note that you won't see the actual pages pop up.
-On the right-hand-side, you'll see a page with a reusable icon and the title of the reusable pages you added and a button that says 'view'.
-If you click on that, you'll only be able to view the ID, up-datable versions and title on the left-hand-side.
-You can use the ID-link to view the actual content of the pages again.
+In the middle of the screen you'll see the title of the reusable pages you added and a button that says 'view'.
+If you click on that, you'll be redirected towards the view-only version of the reusable page.
+Here you are able to see the actual content of the reusable page.

 What to do when there are updates in reusable pages?

 It might happen that reusable pages are updated.
 It is important to know that changes made in a reusable page will not automatically be updated within topics with that reusable page.

 To illustrate: I have a reusable page which is called Breathing exercise.
 This exercise is used in 8 different topics.
 I update this set of reusable pages because I want to add an instruction video for example.
-This update will not be automatically be updated in the 8 topics where this exercise is used.
-I need to pull in this update in every topic separately.
+This update will not automatically be updated in the 8 topics where this exercise is used.
+I need to execute this update in every topic separately.